Subscribe Now: 1 Full Year for Only $6.95!

 Universal offers perks to get theme park visitors into its hotels.
 All guests at any Universal Orlando Resort on-site hotel can take advantage of the following:

 - Early Park Admission to the Wizarding World 1 hour before the public

-- Universal hotel guests can charge in-park purchases to their hotel room
+- The ability to charge in-park purchases to the hotel room key

-- Free package delivery to their hotel room of anything bought in the theme parks
+- Free package delivery to the hotel room for any items purchased in the theme parks

 Crunching the Numbers

 The most valuable of these perks is the admission to The Wizarding World of Harry Potter 1 hour before the general public each morning, followed by the unlimited Universal Express passes for deluxe guests.
 It's hard to put a dollar value on the early park admission, but two-park Unlimited Universal Express passes are sold to the general public for $79.99 to $159.99 per day per person, excluding tax, depending on the time of year you visit.
 Universal says the pass is “a value of up to $89,” which works out to $360 per day for a family of four.
 One night at Universal's Royal Pacific hotel costs anywhere from $234 to $404, excluding tax, depending on the season.
 If you were planning on staying at a comparable offsite deluxe hotel anyway, staying at the Royal Pacific gets your family two days of unlimited Universal Express at little to no cost.
 During busy season, this can be a huge cost savings for parties of 4 or 5.
 If you are traveling solo or as a couple, or are visiting at a slow time of year, calculate the cost of staying at Cabana Bay and buying Express passes upon arrival if they turn out to be necessary.

 Some of the benefits are of questionable value.
 Free parking at the theme parks, for example, is of little use to anyone staying at the resort, since it’s probably just as much walking from the resort as it is from the garages.